scurcuruto/src_code/README.md

-- 👋 Hi, I’m @scurcuruto
+- 👋 Hi, I’m @src_code, or Sam Curcuruto to humans.
+I do product marketing.
 - 👀 I’m interested in learning how to code
 - 🌱 I’m currently learning Python
 - 📫 How to reach me ...